Ariiia/SelfAssessment/Skills/Programming.md

   - Type systems: 🖐️ used
   - Strong typing: 🖐️ used
   - Weak typing: 🖐️ used
-  - Duck typing
+  - Duck typing: 🖐️ used
-  - Static typing
+  - Static typing: 🖐️ used
   - Dynamic typing: 🖐️ used
   - Nominal typing
   - Structural typing